EMBRYOPSIDA Pirani & Prado

 2. Melastomatoideae Seringe

-Acylated anthocyanins +; anthocyanins in the root tip; (nodes 1:3; split laterals); cortical (and medullary) bundles +; lamina vernation conduplicate or supervolute, tertiary veins at right angles to the midrib, stipules 0; flowers ± monosymmetric by the androecium; pollen 3-colporoidate; ovary superior to inferior, opposite sepals, often spaces between ovary wall and tube, placentation basal, axile, or parietal; ovule with nucellar cap; fruit dehiscing down its inferior part (capsule); seeds small, many, with hilar operculum, (tuberculate, cochleate, operculum round - Melastomeae), radicle in testal pocket, exotesta palisade to cuboid and lignified, sclerotic mesotesta +, tegmen crushed; cotyledons often unequal.
+Acylated anthocyanins +; anthocyanins in the root tip; (nodes 1:3; split laterals); cortical (and medullary) bundles +; lamina vernation conduplicate or supervolute, Caenozoic veins at right angles to the midrib, stipules 0; flowers ± monosymmetric by the androecium; heteranthy common; pollen 3-colporoidate; ovary superior to inferior, opposite sepals, often spaces between ovary wall and tube, placentation basal, axile, or parietal; ovule with nucellar cap; fruit dehiscing down its inferior part (capsule); seeds small, many, with hilar operculum, radicle in testal pocket, exotesta palisade to cuboid and lignified, (sclerotic mesotesta +), tegmen crushed; cotyledons often unequal.

 182[list]/4570.
 Largely tropical and subtropical, esp.
 South America, although ca 400 spp. endemic to the Caribbean.
 [Photo - Flower, Fruit, Fruit.]

-Cork cambium superficial; petiole bundle arcuate; stomata anomo-cyclocytic; hairs uniseriate; flowers 4-merous; endothecium restricted to inner wall of inner sporangium only; carpel orientation?, placentation parietal [ovary divided by septae]; capsule fleshy.
+Small tree; cork cambium superficial; petiole bundle arcuate; stomata anomo-cyclocytic; hairs uniseriate; flowers 4-merous; endothecium +, restricted to inner wall of inner sporangium only; carpel orientation?, placentation parietal [ovary divided by septae]; capsule fleshy.

 1/15.
 Southeast Asia (map: based on Maxwell 1981).

-[Astronieae + The Rest]: included phloem 0; petiole bundles variable; leaf veins lacking fibrous sheath; inflorescence often terminal; G developing before A; (K connate, calyptrate); anthers dehiscing by pores, lacking endothecium; carpels opposite K.
+[Astronieae + The Rest]: included phloem 0; petiole bundles variable; leaf veins lacking fibrous sheath; inflorescence often terminal; G developing before A; (K connate, calyptrate); anthers dehiscing by pores, endothecium 0; carpels opposite K.

 2B.
 Astronieae Triana